Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 **PLAYER ACTION:**
 > The smell is so overbearing and thus, can each of you please make a con save to see whether you throw up or not?
 (12 and above they save)

 Firestar chuckles softly to himself before freezing and locking eyes with something behind you Faye.
 You watch as Firestar's gaze slowly moves down to your arm, his eyes widen in disbelief and in a split second you hear the whizzing of a flare ascend into the sky and crackle up above.
-The booming sound of sirens begin to set off as you watch soldiers in the distance scatter all about to get a closer look.
-In a matter of minutes you four are now surrounded by soldiers as their blades and spells lock onto.
+The booming sound of sirens begin to set off from a the mouth of raven at the top of a totem in the centre of camp.
+You watch as soldiers in the distance scatter all about to get a closer look.
+In a matter of minutes you four are now surrounded by soldiers as their blades and spells lock onto you.
 There is disappointment in Firestar's eyes.
 His expression is a solemn one.

 **FIRESTAR:** "Unfortunately, I think we'll have to cut your training session here a little short ...
 I've seen that marking before and I'm not stupid.
 We've had plenty of the likes of yous come around trying to kill Death and I won't let you.
 Perhaps you can sit out there in the company of the drafted as you contemplate your heinous sin.